Alliance for Change and Progress: History

-On February 1, 2018, the three parties of the AMP decided to work together in the election campaign.
+On 1 February 2018, the three parties of the AMP decided to work together in the election campaign.
 For this, the alliance was renamed Aliança para Mudança e Progresso.
 In a declaration of intent, it was agreed to contest the election with a joint list and to form a coalition after the election.
 Other forces such as the Democratic National Forum (FDN) are also free to join the AMP.

 In the 2018 East Timorese parliamentary election, the AMP managed to win 34 of the 65 seats and thus an absolute majority in parliament with a share of 49.6% (309,663 votes).
-PLP leader Taur Matan Ruak was sworn in as Prime Minister on June 22, 2018, and now leads the VIII Constitutional Government of East Timor.
+PLP leader Taur Matan Ruak was sworn in as Prime Minister on 22 June 2018, and now leads the VIII Constitutional Government of East Timor.

 In late 2019, CNRT MPs increasingly blamed Prime Minister Taur Matan Ruak for the fact that the majority of CNRT ministers were still out of office after 18 months, as President Guterres blocked their swearing-in.
 The slow progress on the Tasi Mane project also caused a dispute between the PLP and CNRT.
-On January 17, 2020, the government proposal for the 2020 budget failed again in parliament.
+On 17 January 2020, the government proposal for the 2020 budget failed again in parliament.
 Only the 13 MPs from PLP and KHUNTO voted for the draft.
-Fifteen opposition MPs voted against, while CNRT coalition MPs and the rest of the opposition abstained.
+Fifteen opposition MPs voted against it, while CNRT coalition MPs and the rest of the opposition abstained.
 Taur Matan Ruak then declared the end of the AMP.
 However, President Guterres waived his right to dissolve parliament and call new elections.
 Instead, he put Taur Matan Ruak in charge of continuing the government.